imaginedpraxis/praxis/example/_posts/2025-10-12-Part II — Frameworks for Tracing Sociotechnical Imaginaries.md

 ## From journalism to AI (and back to us)

 In Part I mapped what imaginaries are and this post sketched how to trace them, here’s where the lens turns outward.
 I’m starting with journalism because it performs its imaginaries in public—on the record, in headlines and workflows.
-But the same machinery is already shaping how we talk about **AI**.
+But it is the same machinery that is already shaping how we talk about **AI**.

 Think of it this way: stories move through networks, recruit identities, and lean on shortcuts.
 Hope, fear, authority—these are the engines that facilitate how fast a storyline travels.
 In debates about AI, those engines are loud: miracle saves vs. existential threats, experts invoked, everyone-is-doing-it momentum.
 None of this is “just rhetoric.”
 It’s how imaginaries get built and stabilized.

 A quick referance to Anderson’s *imagined communities*: most of us will never meet, yet we feel part of the same “we” because we share media, symbols, and reference points.
 AI talk works the same—memes, policy slogans, success stories.
 Shared stories create a sense of belonging long before the tech is evenly distributed.

-So, in the next pieces, I’ll use the same simple toolkit I outlined here—but lightly:
-- **Wide reading** to spot recurring storylines and the cues they ride on (fear flashes, expert appeals, bandwagon vibes).
-- **Close reading** of a few moments where a storyline flipped or was “hijacked,” asking who pushed it, where it traveled, and why it stuck.